-I take this opportunity to thank my fellow directors who play an integral part on the Board of Directors for the Wandin Seville Financial Services limited, ALL of our staff and the staff at BEN that we have close interaction, for their ongoing support, never more so this year with the challenges of moving the Branch, the bush fires and the Covid-19 pandemic.
+I take this opportunity to thank my fellow directors and our Executive Officer, Leah Thompson who all play an integral part on the Board of Directors for the Wandin Seville Financial Services Limited, as well as ALL our staff and the staff at BEN that we have close interaction for their ongoing support, especially during another year of dealing with the challenges of the Covid-19 pandemic.

-I look forward to seeing all shareholders and interested stakeholders at our Annual General Meeting on 30th November 2020.
+I look forward to seeing all shareholders and interested stakeholders at our Annual General Meeting on 29th November 2021.